Job Market Paper

 Gender gaps in the urban wage premium

-With Cecilia García-Peñalosa (AMSE, CNRS, EHESS) & Christian Schluter (AMSE) - Link to the Cesifo Working Paper - Appendix
+With Cecilia García-Peñalosa (AMSE, CNRS, EHESS) & Christian Schluter (AMSE) - Link to the CEPR Working Paper Link to the CESifo Working Paper - Appendix

 Abstract